xlljoy/NumberConvertToEnglish/README.md

 # NumberConvertToEnglish
 Number convert to English

-1. download the project to your cp/server by,
+1. Download the project to your cp/server by,

 	  `git clone https://github.com/xlljoy/NumberConvertToEnglish.git`

-2. download Tomcat online https://tomcat.apache.org/download-90.cgi (there is an option `tar.gz (pgp, sha512)` for linux and Mac) and extract it,
+2. Download Tomcat online https://tomcat.apache.org/download-90.cgi (there is an option `tar.gz (pgp, sha512)` for linux and Mac) and extract it,

     `tar -zxvf apache-tomcat-9.0.34.tar.gz`

    you will see a forlder generated:
    `./apache-tomcat-9.0.34`

-3. start Tomcat:
+3. Start Tomcat:

     `./apache-tomcat-9.0.34/bin/startup.sh`